asnaqsys/asnaqsys.github.io/manuals/configuration/designate-startup-page.md

   - Perform any desired setup
   - Issue a Return command to the Job and redirect to the Job's requested page

-Here is an example of a simple `entry` implementation:
+Here is an example of a simple startup implementation of the model for a page called `Entry`:

 ```cs
     [Authorize]